Wilhelm Ebel: Post-war

 Ebel became a prisoner of war of the Allies in May 1945, lost his status as a civil servant under an act of the British occupation authorities on 10 July that year, and was then interned for more than two years until 1948.
 After that he worked for the Gothaer insurance company.
-In March 1949 he was able to have his classification reduced to that of Mitläufer (fellow traveler), and in September 1950 to have his privileges as a civil servant restored, but he had meanwhile been succeeded in his professorship by Hans Thieme.
-In April 1952 he was given a teaching position at the university, and in March 1954, after Thieme had left to take up a chair at the University of Freiburg, he once more became a full professor.
-(He had unsuccessfully requested the faculty appoint him to a different chair that was open.)
+In March 1949, he was able to have his classification reduced to that of Mitläufer (fellow traveler), and in September 1950 to have his privileges as a civil servant restored, but he had meanwhile been succeeded in his professorship by Hans Thieme.
+In April 1952, he was given a teaching position at the university.
+In March 1954, after Thieme had left to take up a chair at the University of Freiburg, he once more became a full professor.
+(He had unsuccessfully requested the faculty to appoint him to a different chair that was open.)
 He took early retirement at 56 for health reasons in April 1965, but headed the university archives until 1978.
 Until his retirement from that position, he successfully prevented research into the Nazi period at the university.